Dorfman connections and Courant algebroids: Application: the prolongation TA+T*A->TM+A* of a Lie algebroid

-\begin{proof}[Proof of Theorem \ref{rep_up_to_hom}] The proof is this theorem is just checking of the formulas, using the description of the Lie algebroid structure on $TA\oplus T^*A\to TM\oplus A^*$ that can be found in Appendix \ref{big_lie_algebroids}.
+\begin{proof}[Proof of Theorem~\ref{rep_up_to_hom}] The proof of this theorem consists in checking the formulas, using the description of the Lie algebroid structure on $TA\oplus T^*A\to TM\oplus A^*$ in Appendix~\ref{big_lie_algebroids}.
+We begin with the Lie algebroid brackets.
+Choose $a_1,a_2\in\Gamma(A)$ and $\tau\in\Gamma(A\oplus T^*M)$.
+Using Proposition~\ref{structure_of_TAT*A}, we find